HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 ### ESU Updates

 This section describes the latest ESU updates available for Windows 7.
 All of these updates are cumulative updates containing fixes from all previous versions of the updates.
 Only the latest one needs to be intalled.
+An ESU license is required to install these updates.

 | KB Number | Name                                         | Description | Download |
 |:---------:|----------------------------------------------|-------------|----------|